DakotaWhipple/docs/src/content/docs/reference/identity/full-stack-deep.md

 ---
-title: Identity of Full Stack
+title: Full Stack Philosophy
+---

-description: Full stack engineer philosophy, psychology, and identity as a force of transformation.
+Full stack engineer philosophy, psychology, and identity as a force of transformation.
+“Full stack engineer” not as a label but as a narrative you live inside, with psychological consequences, evolution arcs, internal conflicts, and future metamorphoses.

 ---

 ## **1. Identity as a Narrative You Live**